Counseling Services in Littleton, Centennial, and DenverGet fast relief and solutions for life's challenges.

 - Using strategies that fit what you need

 ► We are skilled in evidence-based therapies such as cognitive behavioral therapy (CBT), trauma-focused cognitive behavioral therapy (TF-CBT), solution-focused brief therapy, motivational interviewing, and EMDR (Eye-Movement Desensitization and Reprocessing).
-As a result, you receive the best counseling services possible.
-You can read more about these type of counseling services below.
+And so that you receive the best counseling services possible, we use the skills that fit what you need the best.
+You can read more about many types of counseling services below that we provide.

 Your counselor may use assessment tools related to measuring progress in therapy, or related to a specific issue you are dealing with.

 ► We feel it is important to check in with you periodically to make sure you are getting what you need while working with our counseling center.
 As a result, your counselor may ask for feedback related to your goals in therapy, or whether you feel you are making progress.
 This is another way you receive the best counseling services possible.

 Mental Health Topics You May Be Interested In

 Ethical Practices in Providing Counseling Services